reasv/panoptikon/README.md

 Panoptikon aims to be the `text-generation-webui` or `stable-diffusion-webui` of local search.
 It is fully customizable, allowing you to easily configure custom models for any of the supported tasks.
 It comes with a wealth of capable models available out of the box, and adding another one or updating to a newer fine-tune is never more than a few TOML configuration lines away.

-As long as a model is supported by any of the built-in implementation classes (supporting, among others, OpenCLIP, Sentence Transformers, and Faster Whisper), you can simply add it to the inference server configuration by specifying the Hugging Face repo, and it will immediately be available for use.
+As long as a model is supported by any of the built-in implementation classes (supporting, among others, OpenCLIP, Sentence Transformers, Faster Whisper, and Florence 2 via HF Transformers), you can simply add it to the inference server configuration by specifying the Hugging Face repo, and it will immediately be available for use.

 Panoptikon is designed to keep index data produced by multiple different models (or different configurations of the same model) **side by side**, letting you choose which one(s) to use *at search time*.
 As such, Panoptikon is an excellent tool for comparing the real-world performance of different methods of data extraction or embedding models, and allows you to leverage their combined power instead of relying on the accuracy of only one.